 The DeBoer Foundation soon began to explore how it could develop the leadership and management skills of emerging Myanmar leaders.
 The DeBoer Fellowship took shape, created for highly talented Myanmar men and women who missed educational and vocational opportunities during the previous decades.
 The first DeBoer Fellowship class launched in January 2014 in Pyin Oo Lwin, Myanmar.

 A Longterm Commitment to Myanmar

 In their ten trips to Myanmar in 1988, 1990, 1993, 1997, 1999, 2003, 2009, 2011, 2014, and 2016, the DeBoers have witnessed great work being done by thousands of project managers, social workers, community members, doctors, teachers, and more.
 They have been amazed at the resiliency of Myanmar’s people.
 In order to inspire and recruit others to support Myanmar, Jack wrote a book, Risk Only Money.
-This book has been translated into Myanmar language, with 10,000 copies distributed through libraries and book stores in Myanmar.
+This book has been translated into the Myanmar language, with 10,000 copies distributed throughout libraries and book stores in Myanmar.